 Automated Anchoring from TrendSpider can automatically anchor to special points configured by you (i.e. to the "Highest High") or, when in non-continuous mode, it anchors to the most recent point that is a fit, enabling you to flip through charts with ease.

 For example, you can set the indicator to anchor to the highest-high, and on every chart that you open, it will automatically identify the appropriate point.

 In this documentation, we will explore:

 - Backtesting with Anchored Indicators

-Most indicators (such as moving averages or Bollinger Bands(R)) are typically calculated over all the candles on your chart.
-But some indicators (such as those with cumulative nature, like Volume Weighted Average Price) can make sense if they begin from particular candle.
+Most indicators, such as moving averages or Bollinger Bands®, are typically calculated using all of the candles on a chart.
+That said, some indicators, such as those with cumulative nature, like Volume Weighted Average Price, make more sense if they begin from a particular candle.

 - Anchored VWAP

 - Anchored Volume By Price

 - Accumulation/Distribution Line